mikeizbicki/ucr-cs100/GRADES.md

 This file contains detailed information about how your grades will be stored in that repo.

 **IMPORTANT:**
-If you did not give all of the instructors write access to your repository, then you won't be able to get your grades updated, and you will get zeros on the assignments!
+If you did not give all of the instructors write access to your repository (make them collaborators on github), then you won't be able to get your grades updated, and you will get zeros on the assignments!

 **IMPORTANT:**
 By default, github sets your repo to `public` and gives everyone read access.